 CRES Certificate Course Details

-- Teachers in school, college or church – it provides background knowledge and materials on rural and environmental concerns.
+- Teachers in school, college or church – it provides background knowledge and materials on environmental concerns.

 - Environmental practitioners – it enables the work situation to be related to Christian faith and commitment.

 - Clergy and lay church leaders – it provides a missional context to engage churches in environmental concerns.